Know your flood hazard

 Floodplain Management Overlay Zoning District

-The City is proposing to adopt a Floodplain Management Overlay Zoning District to add to Chapter 55 (PDF), the Unified Development Code.
-The regulations are proposed for a variety of reasons, including:
+On January 4, 2021 the City Council approved a new Floodplain Management Overlay Zoning District to add to Chapter 55 (PDF), the Unified Development Code.
+The regulations including:

 - Improved protection of public safety and welfare